Phantas0s/devdash/README.md

     * Google Analytics
     * Google Search Console
     * Feedly
-* A huge amount of flexibility compared to other terminal dashboards:
+* A lot flexibility compared to other terminal dashboards:
   * Choose the widgets you want.
   * Place your widgets where you want.
   * Choose the data you want to display, the colors you want to use, and a lot of other things for each widget.